 A range of photos depicting those culturally significant places will brighten up any Instagram feed while you’ll have some great experiences too.

 3. Galata Tower, Beyoglu

-Galata Tower now serves as a museum, making it the perfect place to take a step back in time and take photos of multiple stunning items, all of which carry a historical significance that will be explained by your guide.
+Galata Tower now serves as a museum, making it the perfect place to take a step back in time and take photos of multiple stunning items, all of which carry a historical significance that your guide will explain.